Lunetta Savino: Career

 She briefly starred alongside Luciana Littizzetto in the TV series Fuoriclasse, playing the leading character's dishonest sister.

 In 2015, Savino starred in Rai Uno's primetime TV series È arrivata la felicità, once again playing the role of a mother struggling with her child's homosexuality.

 Personal life

 Savino has a son, Antonio, born in 1988.

 She supports the Italian centre-left party, and she once took part in a rally against former Italian prime minister Silvio Berlusconi.

-While playing a homophobic mother twice on screen, Savino is a supporter of gay rights in Italy.
+While playing a homophobic mother twice on screen, Savino is a supporter of lesbian and gay rights in Italy.
 She defines herself as a Catholic.